Upper Manhattan Empowerment Zone Development Corporation: History

 for a total of almost $220 million of investments.

 UMEZ investments have leveraged over $1 billion of private capital invested in Upper Manhattan, and this commitment has created nearly 9,000 direct jobs thus far.

 The Empowerment Zone’s legacy will live on in the substantial investment that it has made in projects across Upper Manhattan.
 Papers by Professor Ester Fuchs and the Initiative for a Competitive Inner City detail the investments and impact.
 In recent years major corporations and residents with higher-levels of disposable incomes have flocked to Harlem.
-"The zone has awesome potential," says Lloyd Williams, president and CEO of the Greater Harlem Chamber of Commerce, but revolutions don't happen overnight.
+"The zone has awesome potential," says Lloyd A. Williams, president and CEO of the Greater Harlem Chamber of Commerce, but revolutions don't happen overnight.
 The zone is a tool.
 We have to make sure it's not the only tool that we have".

 Leadership

 Blair M. Duncan is the President and CEO of UMEZ.